 Lewis Hamilton is a cut above fellow Formula One drivers

 Lewis Hamilton has been dominating Formula One racing in the same fashion in which Tiger Woods all but owned the PGA Tour in his prime.
-Every event on the world’s most popular racing circuit begins with but a single question: Can anyone challenge Lewis Hamilton?
+Every event on the world’s most popular racing circuit begins with but a single question: Can anyone challenge Hamilton?

 Hamilton won the season-long Formula One championship six times before his 35th birthday.
 He entered the pandemic-delayed 2020 season favored to make it four consecutive titles and match Michael Schumacher’s record career total of seven overall.

 Hamilton won his first Formula One season title in 2008, a decade after entering McLaren’s driver development program.
-After finishing fourth or fifth each year after that championship season, he made the jump to the Mercedes team n 2013.
+After finishing fourth or fifth each year after that championship season, he made the jump to the Mercedes team in 2013.

 Mercedes pours enormous sums of money into its racing program each year.
-The organization recoups it through lucrative sponsorships and the massive publicity across Europe and Asia, the major Formula One hubs.
+The organization recoups it through lucrative sponsorships and massive publicity across Europe and Asia, the major Formula One hubs.
 That also translates into a healthy annual boost for Lewis Hamilton’s net worth.

-The 2007 championship culminated a rapid ascent
+The 2007 championship culminated in a rapid ascent

-Formula One rookie Lewis Hamilton garnered international attention by taking four checkered flags and finishing one point behind champion Kimi Raikkonen in the 2007 season.
-A year later, he scored his first of six driving championships by a point over Brazilian star Felipe Massa after making a bold pass late on the last lap of the final race.
+Formula One rookie Hamilton garnered international attention by taking four checkered flags and finishing one point behind champion Kimi Raikkonen in the 2007 season.
+A year later, he scored his first of six driving championships by one point over Brazilian star Felipe Massa after making a bold pass late on the last lap of the final race.

 Lewis Hamilton’s net worth

-Celebrity Net Worth pegs Lewis Hamilton’s net worth at $285 million, which reflects the fact that he has long commanded salaries first reached by F1 legend Michael Schumacher.
+Celebrity Net Worth pegs Hamilton’s net worth at $285 million, which reflects the fact that he has long commanded salaries first reached by F1 legend Michael Schumacher.
 He has plowed much of his money into impressive real estate holdings around the world.